 - Don’t be ruled by dollars alone.
 Staying within your budget is important, but the quality is pretty important too!
 Inexpensive components don’t always last and when you’ve gotta fix ’em or replace ’em, you’re losing valuable time that could be spent relaxing in your bar.

 - If you are enlisting the help of friends, have them over to check out your drawings.
 Get everyone on the same page.
-The masterpiece that you’re envisioning might be different from your buddy’s dream bar—so make sure he knows he’s in for.
+The masterpiece that you’re envisioning might be different from your buddy’s dream bar—so make sure he knows what he’s in for.

-- If you have a workstation located in another area, keep in mind that you need to be able get every piece of the bar from your shop into the actual bar room.
+- If you have a workstation located in another area, keep in mind that you will need to be able to get every piece of the bar from your shop into the actual bar room.
 There’s nothing worse than putting something together, only to realize that it won’t fit through the doorway.